Paul Poulton

-Paul Poulton is a British singer-songwriter, guitarist and writer.
-Born in West Bromwich, West Midlands, England, he has released fifteen albums, eight singles and four books since 1989.
-That year Paul did over a hundred performances in his first year on the road as a Singer/Songwriter.
-He tours in the UK and US, appearing at a variety of venues.
-His song "Flaky People" was played extensively by Mid-West American radio station WQRP in the late 1990s.
-The song talked about flaky leaders who fool around, which became poignant at the time of the Bill Clinton – Monica Lewinsky scandal.
+Paul Poulton (born 3 July 1956) is a British singer-songwriter, guitarist and writer.
+Born in West Bromwich in the West Midlands, he has released fifteen albums, eight singles and four books since 1989.
+He has toured mainly in the UK and US.
+His song "Flaky People" was played by the Mid-West American radio station WQRP in the late 1990s.

 Poulton performs as a solo performer with an acoustic guitar and also with his band the Paul Poulton Project.
-He is noted as a skilled guitarist.
-He talks between songs about life, human idiosyncrasies, faith, God and philosophy.
-He is known as an apologist for Christianity in which his discourses are liberally seasoned with humour.

-A CrossRhythms Magazine review of "Fallen People on a Fallen Planet" said: "Paul’s great strength is that he crafts songs that say more in a stanza than most songsmiths can manage in an album".

-Music critic Peter Dilley wrote for Christian Music magazine, saying:
+His song themes include relationships, human idiosyncrasies, Christian faith, God and philosophy.